matschundbrei/toldya/README.md

 running uwsgi to serve this app.
 Keep in mind, that you might want to mount an external volume to save the db file that you can set via `SQLALCHEMY_DATABASE_URI`.

-If you go ahead and run `docker build -t toldya .` from the checked out repo, you can run `docker run -p 8080:8080 -e SQLALCHEMY_DATABASE_URI=sqlite:////tmp/toldya.db -v /path/on/your/system/dbfile.db:/data/toldya.db -it toldya` to keep your sqlite3 db in `/path/on/your/system/dbfile.db`
+If you go ahead and run `docker build -t toldya .` from the directory you've cloned this repo to.
+The database is by default stored to `/data/toldya.db` in the container and the `/data` directory is exposed as a volume, so you can mount it to your system to generate persistance with the default sqlite3 database.

+Remember that you can just as well set the above mentioned environment variable to an external database as well.